 Each sponsor has a different approach to leverage (i.e., debt).
-More conservative sponsors may look to use less debt than others, which means they will need to identify more or alternative sources of equity to make up the balance of the capital.
+More conservative sponsors may look to use less debt than others.
+This means they will need to identify more or alternative sources of equity to make up the balance of the capital.
 Collectively, whatever combination of debt and equity is used to finance a deal is considered the capital stack.

 Different Positions within the Real Estate Capital Stack

-The real estate capital stack can be considered just that, a stack: senior debt generally falls at the bottom of the capital stack.
+The real estate capital stack can be considered just that, a stack.
+Senior debt often falls at the bottom of the capital stack.

 Mezzanine debt follows senior debt, followed by preferred equity and common equity.
 This is somewhat counterintuitive.
 Senior debt, as you’ll see below, sits in the “senior” position of the capital stack.
 However, when describing a capital stack, the senior position sits at the bottom and not the top.

-Senior debt is simply the name for any senioror loan used to finance a commercial real estate deal.
+Senior debt is simply the name for any senior mortgage or loan used to finance a commercial real estate deal.

-The senior debt is so-called because it sits in the “senior” position, meaning it has a recorded legal document entitling it to the first claim on the property’sand/or sales proceeds.
-Because senior debt is repaid first, it is considered to be the least “risky” position within the capital stack.
+The senior debt is so-called because it sits in the “senior” position.
+Meaning it has a recorded legal document entitling it to the first claim on the property’s cash flow and/or sales proceeds.
+Given senior debt is repaid first, it is considered to be the least “risky” position in the capital stack.
 In turn, it also has the least upside potential.

-Senior debt is usually offered at a fixed rate amount with a fixed or floatingthat is repaid monthly.
+Senior debt is usually offered at a fixed rate amount with a fixed or floating interest rate that is repaid monthly.
 The balance is due at a predetermined time, usually, the end of the amortization period.

-Conversely, if a property does not meet expectations, or if monthly interest payments are not being repaid, the senior debt will be considered in.
+Conversely, if a property does not meet expectations, or if the monthly interest payments are not being repaid.
+The senior debt will be considered in default.
 When a sponsor defaults on senior debt, the lender can use various legal mechanisms to ensure their repayment.

-Senior debt’s priority position within the capital stack gives it a lower risk profile than other debt or equity investments in a deal, and therefore, most senior debt is provided by conservative investors such as traditional banks and life insurance companies.
+Senior debt’s priority position within the capital stack gives it a lower risk profile than other debt or equity investments in a deal.
+Therefore, most senior debt is provided by conservative investors such as traditional banks and life insurance companies.

-From the perspective of a real estate equity investor, senior debt is an attractive component of the capital stack because it can enhance the equity investors’ returns if the property performs well.
+From the perspective of a real estate equity investor, senior debt is an attractive component of the capital stack.
+Simply because it can enhance the equity investors’ returns if the property performs well.

-Mezzanine debt – sometimes referred to as “subordinate debt,” “sub-debt,” “junior debt” or simply just “mezz” – is another form of debt used to finance commercial real estate deals.
+Mezzanine debt, while sometimes referred to as “subordinate debt,” “sub-debt,” “junior debt” or simply just “mezz”.
+This is another form of debt used to finance commercial real estate deals.
 Mezzanine, which means “middle” in Italian, falls within the middle of the real estate capital stack.